mfbradley/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-This basic portfolio template expands upon the Basic-Portfolio (built using only **HTML** and **CSS**) by adding media queries to create a responsive design.
+This basic portfolio template expands upon the Basic-Portfolio (built using only **HTML** and **CSS**) by adding **media queries** to create a responsive web design.
 The media queries included in the style.css file include breakpoints at 640px, 768px and 980px.
 Please check out the images below for examples.

 [Responsive-Portfolio in Browser](https://mfbradley.github.io/Responsive-Portfolio/)